cloudwego/cwgo/README.md

 - Support for generating document database code

-  The cwgo tool supports generating document database CURD code based on IDL (Thrift/protobuf), and currently supports Mongodb.
+  The cwgo tool supports generating document database CURD code based on IDL (Thrift/protobuf), and currently supports MongoDB.
 Users no longer need to encapsulate the cumbersome CURD code by themselves, which improves the user's work efficiency.

 - Support for generating command line automatic completion scripts